 - PACC members adhere to a Code of Conduct and believe that good privacy, access and governance practices contribute to an organization’s ability to create value, be accountable, and meet legislated compliance requirements

-- PACC acts as an advisory body to professional and industry associations, government agencies, and other groups.
+- PACC acts as an advisory body to professional and industry associations, government agencies, educational institutions, and other stakeholder groups

 PACC is the certifying body representing leadership and excellence in information privacy, access to information, and data governance.

-- PACC certification is relevant to privacy and access; is applicable to the private, public, and non-profit sectors throughout the country; and is not an exam-based program.
+- PACC Professional Certification is relevant to privacy and access; is applicable to the private, public, and non-profit sectors throughout the country; and is not an exam-based program.

 - PACC offers an established and credible certification program based upon defined national standards of competence, professionalism, and proficiency